 Mary is passionate about the role of public engagement in higher education.
 In her twenty years of management experience, she has tirelessly advocated for a new paradigm of leadership informed by diversity, collaboration, and equity.
 Mary earned her Ph.D. in Sociology in 2004 and has taught courses in International Studies, Sociology, and Political Science for over ten years. (for further details, refer to her c.v.)

-Currently Special Assistant to the Provost for Partnerships and Innovation at Salem State University and Faculty Associate at the Middle East Center at Northeastern University, Mary also assists higher education institutions in developing and implementing international strategy and cultural change.
+Currently Associate Provost and Dean of Innovation and Partnerships at Salem State University and Faculty Associate at the Middle East Center at Northeastern University, Mary also assists higher education institutions in developing and implementing international strategy and cultural change.
 She is working on several book projects related to education and is currently courting publishers for her book, Fantastic Reading: Comic Books and Popular Culture.

 Married to an amazingly talented librarian with whom she is raising a eight-year old son, she is also active in her local community – the Roxbury neighborhood of Boston where she sits on the boards of Dudley Square Main Streets and Project HIP-HOP.
 Originally from the “pets or meat” world portrayed in Michael Moore’s Flint, Michigan; she was the first in her family to attend college.